Spring 2022: prospective students can start submitting Concurrent Enrollment requests 3/14/2022.

-IMPORTANT NOTICE: Fall 2021 Concurrent Enrollment is planned to operate using a modified approval process given the mandated campus closure.
-Prospective students should review the information below and monitor this page for additional updates.
+IMPORTANT NOTICE: Spring 2022 Concurrent Enrollment is planned to continue to operate using a modified approval process.
+Prospective students should review the information below and monitor this page for updates.

 The following steps are the starting point for prospective students to begin the modified Concurrent Enrollment request process:

 - View the UC Riverside General Catalog and the Schedule of Classes for the upcoming quarter.

-- Decide which class(es) you are attempting to attend remotely (online).
+- Decide which class(es) you are attempting to attend.
 Consider choosing an alternative class in case your choice is filled.